aiidateam/aiida-core/docs/source/install/details/rabbitmq.rst

 .. code-block:: bash

     sudo rabbitmqctl status

-If you are having problems installing RabbitMQ, please refer to the detailed instructions  provided on the `website of RabbitMQ itselffor Debian based distributions <https://www.rabbitmq.com/install-debian.html>`_.
+If you are having problems installing RabbitMQ, please refer to the detailed instructions  provided on the `website of RabbitMQ itself for Debian based distributions <https://www.rabbitmq.com/install-debian.html>`_.

 Mac OS X